Crell/Serde/README.md

 * `includeFieldsByDefault`, which defaults to `true`.
 If set to false, a property with no `#[Field]` attribute will be ignored.
 It is equivalent to setting `exclude: true` on all properties implicitly.
 * `requireValues`, which defaults to `false`.
 If set to true, then when deserializing any field that is not provided in the incoming data will result in an exception.
 This may also be turned on or off on a per-field level.
 (See `requireValue` below.)
 The class-level setting applies to any field that does not specify its behavior.
 * `renameWith`.
 If set, the specified renaming strategy will be used for all properties of the class, unless a property specifies its own.
 (See `renameWith` below.)
 The class-level setting applies to any field that does not specify its behavior.
 * `omitNullFields`, which defaults to false.
 If set to true, any property on the class that is null will be omitted when serializing.
-It has on effect on deserialization.
+It has no effect on deserialization.
 This may also be turned on or off on a per-field level.
 (See `omitIfNull` below.)
 * `scopes`, which sets the scope of a given class definition attribute.
 See the section on Scopes below.

 ### `exclude` (bool, default false)